GM doesn't see Opel talks stretching into March

-BARCELONA (Reuters) - General Motors (GM.N) still believes it can strike a deal in the next few days with German labor unions over a restructuring of its loss-making European arm Opel, GM Vice Chairman Steve Girsky told Reuters on Monday.
+BARCELONA, Feb 25 (Reuters) - General Motors still believes it can strike a deal in the next few days with German labour unions over a restructuring of its loss-making European arm Opel, GM Vice Chairman Steve Girsky told Reuters on Monday.

 “We hope that we can reach a deal by the end of the month,” said Girsky, speaking on the sidelines of the Mobile World Congress in Barcelona.